 Middlegame is a very important part of the game.
-It is not only important because that’s where the majority of the games get decided, but also because understanding of the middlegame is directly proportional to one’s rating.
+It is not only important because that’s where the majority of the games get decided, but also because the understanding of the middlegame is directly proportional to one’s rating.
 Many chess professionals suggest spending more time on fundamental middlegame understanding, for improving your overall chess.
-Today we will take a look at 7 most common middlegame mistakes that most players make.
+Today we will take a look at the 7 most common middlegame mistakes that most players make.

 1. Committing to a not optimal pawn structure

 Choosing an optimal pawn structure after the opening is one of the biggest decisions you have to make in the middlegame.
 The pawn structure decides how the game will progress.
 For example, closed pawn structure would mainly mean a slow, maneuvering type of game.

 Open pawn structure will most likely mean a sharp, attacking game, with plenty of tactics and surprises on the board.
 Most openings have a well determined plan for both sides.
 Some are meant to be tactical, while some are very positional.
 It is not a good idea to make changes in those things.
 Based on the opening, an optimal pawn structure should be selected.
 It is typically a mistake to commit to an “incorrect” pawn structure, which would generally mean you’ll end up with an inferior position.

 This is another very common mistake that can be seen often on under 2200 level.
 Players may not be very familiar with certain opening lines, and due to the lack of experience they are not completely aware of the plans for both sides.
 That, in turn, leads to pieces not being placed on good defensive or attacking squares.